peterhinch/micropython-async/TUTORIAL.md

         event.set()
 ```

-Where multiple coros wait on a single event synchronisationcan be achieved by
+Where multiple coros wait on a single event synchronisation can be achieved by
 means of an acknowledge event.
 Each coro needs a separate event.

 ```python